By Madeline Bocaro ©

-Although he might as well be known as the King of Ambience, Eno was an original King of Pop.
+Although he might as well be known as the Arbiter of Ambience, Eno was originally a Purveyor of Pop.
 My favourite Eno solo albums have always been the ones with vocals.
 After leaving Roxy Music, he created a pair of pop masterpieces (in January and November 1974).
 Here Come the Warm Jets and Taking Tiger Mountain (By Strategy) are the pinnacle of Eno ecstasy.
-Such an eloquent, soothing voice, singing odd, melodic yet abstract songs – ranging from lullabies to Brechtian drinking songs – about Mao’s China and dead finks who stumble ‘round in threes, is evocative of your favourite mad British uncle reading you surreal fairy tales at bedtime.
-His time as a fine feathered pop star, with and without Roxy Music was a thing to behold.
+Such an eloquent, soothing voice, singing odd, melodic yet abstract songs – ranging from lullabies to Brechtian drinking songs – about Mao’s China and dead finks who “stumble ‘round in threes” is evocative of your favourite mad British uncle reading you surreal fairy tales at bedtime.
+Eno’s time as a fine feathered pop star, with and without Roxy Music was a thing to behold.

-Eno’s haunting score for the 2009 film The Lovely Bones (which takes place mostly in heaven) was not released as an album, but it is one of his most beautiful scores.
+Eno’s haunting score for the 2009 film The Lovely Bones (which takes place mostly in heaven) was not released as an album, but it is one of his most beautiful.
 It also includes previous material from his ambient and pop albums.

-Drums Between the Bells marks a return to words, but here we have the best of both Eno worlds, since Disc 1 contains the lyrical tracks, and Disc 2 contains the instrumental versions of same.
+Drums Between the Bells marks a return to words, but here we have the best of both Eno worlds.
+Disc 1 contains the lyrical tracks, and Disc 2 contains the instrumental versions of same.
 The instrumentals sound like completely different songs, making this Eno offering a double delight.
-The words are spoken, not sung, and they are not Eno’s, but English poet Rick Holland’s –whom Eno met in Holland in the late 90s and started this lengthy collaboration.
-There are moments of sheer beauty, classic passages of calm and serenity, and glimpses of other worlds.
+The words are spoken, not sung, and they are not Eno’s, but English poet Rick Holland’s –whom Eno met in Holland in the late 90s and began this lengthy collaboration.
+There are moments of sheer beauty, passages of serenity and glimpses of other worlds.

 Eno’s voice is on some of the tracks, but most of the vocalizations are by random people whom he found to be sonically interesting.
 He told BBC 6Music’s Radcliffe & Macione.
 “They were all people who I met.
 Caroline Wildi (“Dream Birds”) was working in my health club @ the reception.
 She has a cut glass BBC voice evocative of another time.
 Another was Eno’s polish bookkeeper “…and another a girl whom I met at a crossing in Notting Hill who asked me the way….Voices I found attractive and liked the melodies they formed when they spoke.”
 All of the voices are wonderfully unique and each one is aurally perfect for each piece.

-Eno joked on the radio that he might have to pay royalties to the estate of John Cage for the completely silent track on the album (the 1 minute long “Silence”) – possibly the first since John & Yoko’s ‘Nutopian National Anthem’.
+Eno joked on the radio that he might have to pay royalties to the estate of John Cage (referencing his piece 4:33′) for the completely silent track on the album – the 1 minute long “Silence” – possibly the first of its kind since John & Yoko’s ‘Two Minutes Silence’ (1969) and their ‘Nutopian National Anthem’.

-Drums Between The Bells is available in a number of formats, including a 44-page hardcover book with a double CD (one CD featuring instrumental versions of the tracks), a double LP and as a digital download.
+Drums Between The Bells is available in several formats, including a 44-page hardcover book with a double CD (one CD featuring instrumental versions of the tracks), a double LP and as a digital download.